aosabook/500lines/objmodel/chapter.md

 Now we have enough scaffolding to define ``Instance`` and ``Class``.
 Both are simply subclasses of ``BaseWithDict``.
-When constructing an ``Instance``, the field dict is initialized as an empty dictionary.
+When constructing an ``Instance``, the fields dict is initialized as an empty dictionary.
 For classes, the fields are passed into the constructor by the user of the object model.

 ````python